fsprojects/ExcelFinancialFunctions/README.md

 The library is available under Apache 2.0.
 For more information see the [License file](./LICENSE.txt).

+## The origin

+The original author is [Luca Bolognese](https://github.com/lucabol).
+His story:

+> I coded it the summer my daughter was born 12 years ago while back in Italy for three months.
+It is one of my first forays into functional programming.
+>
+> I coded most of them with the sea in front of me.
+I would bet that it is one of the most Excel-compliant libraries in existence across all languages.
+>
+> I am happy that the tests still pass!
+This is a testament to good backward compatibility in the language.
+>
+> We think this is one of the most Excel compliant libraries in existence because of the extensive test-suite.

 ## Maintainers

 Current maintainer is [James Coliz](https://github.com/jcoliz).

-Original author is [Luca Bolognese](https://github.com/lucabol).
 Historical maintainers of this project are [Natallie Baikevich](https://github.com/luajalla) and [Chris Pell](https://github.com/jcoliz).
 And of course, where would we be without [Don Syme](https://github.com/dsyme)?

 The default maintainer account for projects under "fsprojects" is [@fsprojectsgit](https://github.com/fsprojectsgit) - F# Community Project Incubation Space (repo management)